 “But how likely is it that a sample showing a 30 % increase in fact covers a decrease?”, you might ask.

-The only correct answer is that we can’t rule that out we any reasonable degree of certainty.
+The correct answer is that we can’t rule that out with any reasonable degree of certainty.
+But it’s definitely possible:

 We don’t know how many matches, Johnny Cupcakes played prior do his 80 match trial and we don’t know the absolute increase in win ratio.
-Without that information, it’s impossible for us and for him to conclude that the 30 % increase was statistically significant, thereby ruling out that it could be a pure coincidence.
+Without that information, it’s impossible for us and for him to conclude that the 30 % increase couldn’t be a pure coincidence, because we can’t calculate confidence intervals and check whether they overlap.

 Wrapping it up

-Doing a study on your own matches is – bluntly put – a waste of time because it will be inconclusive almost no matter what you are trying to research.
-While it might receive a lot of applause from the community and hence boost your confidence, it remains a fact that you can’t produce knowledge using this method.
+Doing a study on your own matches is – bluntly put – a waste of time because it will be inconclusive almost no matter what you are trying to research due to confirmation bias.

-We previously studied the exact same claim that JohnnyCupcakes is studying here – that it’s an advantage to be trailing because matches are being leveled by big, bad EA.
-Unlike JohnnyCupcakes, we (a) didn’t base the experiment on our own matches, and (b) we used samples of multiple thousand matches.
+We previously examined the exact same claim that JohnnyCupcakes is studying here: Namely that it’s an advantage to be trailing because matches are being leveled by big, bad EA.
+Unlike JohnnyCupcakes, we (a) didn’t base the experiment on our own matches, and (b) did use a sufficiently large sample.